Crowducate/crowducate-platform/README.md

 1. Improving the creation of the multiple choice quiz (creator should choose how many possible answers to post + how many are the correct answers)

-2. Commenting function for change requests (why did I send this change request; why did declined the change request, etc.)
+2. Commenting function for change requests (why did I send this change request; why did I decline your change request, etc.)

 3. Add names to profiles/registration